Do You Want To Try Bowls?

 Coaching

-The club has a coach who can help you learn.
-He is a volunteer, the same as all members and officers of the club.
+The club has two qualified coaches who can help you learn.
+They are also volunteers, the same as all members and officers of the club.

 Games